 Our Early Negotiation Process (ENP) is a new pathway designed to support timely public coverage for certain cancer drugs.
 As 2 in 5 Canadians are expected to be diagnosed with cancer in their lifetime, we appreciate the need for new cancer drugs to reach patients in a timely manner.

-Through the ENP, the negotiations process for drugs that are part of Project Orbis will begin when a draft review report is issued by Canada’s Drug Agency (CDA-AMC).
+Through the ENP, the negotiations process for drugs that are part of Project Orbis will begin when Canada’s Drug Agency (CDA-AMC) or the Institut national d’excellence en santé et en services sociaux (INESSS) accept a submission.
 This is months earlier than the pCPA’s standard negotiation process, which begins when a final health technology assessment (HTA) reimbursement recommendation is released.
 In fact, compared to the median 2024 timelines, the ENP is anticipated to save up to 6 months compared to the standard process.

 - Principles